-HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2015.
-A total of eight projects received HOME-RHD funds during the formal competitions.
+HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2017.
+A total of nine projects received HOME-RHD funds during the formal competitions.
 HOME-RHD provides an opportunity for small developers to apply for funding through a rolling application process.
-There were two rolling application periods during the program year.
-Four projects received funding during the rolling application rounds.
-HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 123 affordable rental units.
+There is also a rolling application period during the program year.
+HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 103 affordable rental units.

-HOME-TBRA provided rental assistance to 250 households which were homeless or at risk of homelessness.
+HOME-TBRA provided rental assistance to 265 households which were homeless or at risk of homelessness.
 Grantees who had previously failed to meet their service goals were not renewed while new grantees were added.
-The state hosted an all-grantee training to equip grantees to deliver consistent, high-quality service to participants.
-The state also piloted a service approach which required grantees to cover more than one county.
+One grantee considerably expanded its service area to better serve northern Wisconsin.
+The state also continued a service approach which required grantees to cover more than one county.

 The ESG program has made significant progress towards its goals.
-The ESG program served about the same total number of persons as anticipated in the goals, but the split between the different goals or ESG project types was different than the Action Plan goals.
-More persons were served in emergency shelters than anticipated, and fewer people were served in rapid re-housing and prevention than anticipated.
+The ESG program served more than the total number of persons anticipated in the goals; however, the split between the different goals or ESG project types was different than the Action Plan goals.
+More persons were served in emergency shelters than anticipated as were those served in rapid re-housing and homelessness prevention than anticipated.
 There are several explanations for this.

-- First of all, data from domestic violence provider grantees is not included at this time.
-The domestic violence providers do not use the same Homeless Management Information System (HMIS) database as all of the other grantees, and their database is not yet capable of producing the newly required ESG CAPER CSV report.
-These providers were given an extension by HUD until their database is able to produce the report. - Secondly, rapid re-housing providers across the state are having difficulties identifying housing for clients to move into.
-This prolongs periods of homelessness, and means that fewer households are served.
-Providers are working on this issue by trying to engage landlords, and work with households to address barriers to housing. - Thirdly, emergency shelters are beginning to focus on prioritization using coordinated entry, the VI-SPDAT tool, and diversion.
+- The number of available shelter nights has risen, along with demand. - While rapid re-housing providers across the state are having difficulties identifying housing for clients to move into, they are still able to exceed their goals for the year.
+However, a lack of available housing, especially rental housing, across rural Wisconsin is preventing greater successes.
+This prolongs periods of homelessness and means that fewer households are served.
+Providers are working on this issue by trying to engage landlords, and work with households to address barriers to housing. - Emergency shelters are focusing on prioritization using coordinated entry, the VI-SPDAT tool, and diversion.
 This means some households who have low barriers to housing may not be enrolled in a rapid re-housing program because they are capable of obtaining housing quickly on their own.
 This frees up resources to serve clients with more significant housing barriers, who likely need much more rapid re-housing assistance than a client with lower barriers to housing.
-This causes the program to have a higher cost per person, but overall will result in more persons in the state exiting homelessness. - Fourth, the focus on rapid re-housing has meant that some grantees have shifted resources away from prevention programs and towards rapid re-housing programs.
-While this means that prevention goals may not be reached, it is an overall more efficient use of scarce ESG funding.
+This causes the program to have a higher cost per person, but overall will result in more persons in the state exiting homelessness. - The focus on rapid re-housing has meant that some grantees have shifted resources away from prevention programs and towards rapid re-housing programs.
+The state is supportive of this approach as it is an overall more efficient use of ESG funding.

-Short-term rental, mortgage, and utility assistance was provided to 103 households with HOPWA funding.
+Short-term rental, mortgage, and utility assistance was provided to 100 households and 182 total persons with HOPWA funding.